Renato79/braintree-drop-in-ui-nodejs/README.md

 Go to [Sandbox](https://sandbox.braintreegateway.com/), click on Settings at the top right (the gear icon), click on API, your account's details are right there.
 Replace these details in routes/checkout.js

 ## How to complete a test transaction in this webapp
 - [Testing Credit Cards - Documentation](https://developer.paypal.com/braintree/docs/reference/general/testing): You can choose any credit card listed on the Testing webpage.
 Be aware that each test amount listed on the webpage will trigger the associated authorization response.
-Just choose a successful transaction to check the app.
+Just choose a successful transaction by credit card to test the app.
 - [PayPal Payment - Documentation](https://developer.paypal.com/developer/accounts): Follow the link on the left.
 If you choose to pay through PayPal, since you are testing, you would need to use personal test account name created with your developer account, that would be something like: sb-o16b11435112324@personal.example.com.